LinaPadole/Java-Demo/README.md

 # Java-Demo
-This is my first Git repository.
+This is my first Git repository and I am learning Java.